 In addition, buffer strips along streams and water bodies allow filtration of potential sediments before they reach the water.
 These are known as streamside management zones (SMZs).
-Besides protecting our water resources, SMZs provide corridors of cover across our forest landscapes for movement of many wildlife species.
+Besides protecting water resources, SMZs provide corridors of cover across forest landscapes for movement of many wildlife species.

 Mississippi BMPs are comprehensive.
 Through the Professional Logging Manager Program, loggers in Mississippi learn about sustainable forestry, Mississippi BMPs, logging and transportation safety, and business management.
 Their logger certification is necessary to haul wood to Sustainable Forestry Initiative-certified mills.
-This ensures that the workers doing the logging understand sustainable forestry practices and know how to implement the environmental protections by using Mississippi BMPs.
+This ensures that workers doing the logging understand sustainable forestry practices and know how to implement environmental protections by using Mississippi BMPs.

 BMPs cover proper management practices not just for timber roads and harvesting, but also for site preparation, tree planting, and operations in disturbed areas.
 It is important to note that Mississippi BMPs are voluntary.
 Voluntarily following BMPs has prevented government regulation at the federal and state levels.
 Periodic audits conducted by the MFC have shown that compliance with Mississippi BMPs exceeds 90 percent in all categories.